 Using the RICE treatment after an injury which is, rest, ice, compression and elevation, will certainly help speed up your recovery, as this will reduce swelling and inflammation.

-When you feel an injury happen it is vital to address them immediately and seek medical attention.
+When you feel an injury happen it is vital to address them immediately and seek medical attention, Sports Physiotherapy can help you recover much quicker.

-Please call Home Physio Group to see how we can help you with your injury on 020 7096 0684 and get you on the right road to a quick recovery.
+Please call Home Physio Group to see how Sports Physiotherapy can help you with your injury on 0330 335 1016 and get you on the right road to a quick recovery.